degree9/boot-semver/README.md

-b build       BLD  sym  "Symbol of fn to apply to Build version." d develop          bool "Prevents writing to version.properties file." i include          bool "Includes version.properties file in out-files."
+b build       BLD  sym  "Symbol of fn to apply to Build version." d develop          bool "Prevents writing to version.properties file." i include          bool "Includes version.properties file in out-files." g generate    GEN  sym  "Generate a namespace with version information."
 ```

 The `:develop` option is provided for development tasks.
 These tasks will modify the project version number however, this version number will not be written back to the filesystem.